Exhibits in the museum

 This is a typical woolshed complete with yards, displays of shearing equipment, a fleece sorting table and wool bales.

 View the new exhibit "From Horse to Tractor" in Madill Shed.
 Everyone welcome.
 Thanks are due to Matamata Historical Society members who have worked over two or three years to complete this major asset for the museum.
 Take a self guided walk in the big shed taking you from post European Maori agriculture to the early motorised machine age.

 You will find exhibits showcasing milking over the ages, from early 1900s to present.
 You can also view the Waharoa Cheese Factory exhibit.

 View from outside only.
 The original stables for the station homestead.

 A typical 19th century farm vegetable garden complete with the spare roses and other flowers from the homestead “front garden.”
 The Potager Garden is maintained by Transition Matamata.

 The Heritage Centre

 The room may be used by groups for meetings and/or for tea/coffee.
 Charges apply-booking essential please enquire at reception.

 This display is no longer open due to Health & Safety reasons.
 We hope to re house the Kaimai Tunnel story in the near future.
 The railway goods wagons, which housed the display, can be viewed from the outside onlyThis is housed in one of a pair of railway goods wagons.
 Via photographs and models one wagon shows the history of the excavation of the tunnel and of the men who worked on it.

 Matamata Historical Society hold a significant number of historical documents and photographs.
-The archives section is open to the public by appointment.
-To view or research, please contact us
+The archives section is not open to the public.
+For research, please contact us